Chokwe people: Animal symbolism

 The Chokwe incorporate images of animals within their artwork.
 Some images include birds, bats, rabbits, baboons, lions, aardvarks, and pangolins (anteaters), as well as domestic dogs and pigs.
 Furs, feathers, claws, beaks, and bones are used to decorate divination costumes.

 A chief may be called a lion because it represents power and regal qualities that the chief wants to associate himself with.
 A chief may also associate himself with bats as symbols of authority, which suggest to the people that the chief can fly at night and be conscious of everything happening within his territory.

-A diviner may keep the fur of genets (nocturnal wildcats) which suggests that they have the ability to move at night as well as discover the hidden intentions of evildoers because a few features of the genet is that it is fast and a shy creature.
+A diviner may keep the fur of genets (nocturnal cat-like animals of the civet family) which suggests that they have the ability to move at night as well as discover the hidden intentions of evildoers because a few features of the genet is that it is fast and a shy creature.
 People of the Chokwe community believe that the genet is able to vanish with invisibility so anyone who owns the fur of it can become invisible from others.

 The Chokwe believes that dogs also are able to see things that are invisible to humans.
 When the people are asleep and the dogs howl, it is believed that they are warning their owners about invisible beings.
 Baboons are favored because they behave just like humans and have families.
 The Chokwe believe that the aardvark and scaly anteater are in contact with the ancestors of the underworld since these animals live underground.
 The Chokwe name for the pangolin is nkaka, which is the same word for grandfather.